Lindridge/Martin Manor

-Lindridge/Martin Manor is an intown neighborhood of Atlanta, Georgia.
+Lindridge/Martin Manor is an intown neighborhood of Atlanta in Fulton County, Georgia.
 It consists mostly of the single-family homes located off Lindbergh Drive in between I-85 and Cheshire Bridge Road.
 In addition, it includes a small commercial area of three streets west of I-85 bounded by Peachtree Creek, Piedmont Road and the Southern railroad.
 The neighborhood's boundaries are I-85 on the northwest (except for the small area across I-85), Morningside-Lenox Park on the south, and North Druid Hills in unincorporated DeKalb County, Georgia on the east.

+The neighborhood was added to the National Register of Historic Places in July 2015, as a result of a 2014 agreement between the Georgia Department of Transportation and local residents who were unhappy with the construction of a flyover at the Georgia 400/I-85 interchange.

 Government

 The neighborhood is part of Neighborhood planning unit F. The neighborhood association is the Lindridge/Martin Manor Neighborhood Association (LMMNA).
 The LMMNA participates together with the neighboring North Druid Hills communities of LaVista Park and Woodland Hills in the Lindbergh LaVista Corridor Coalition (LLCC).

 Issues

 In 2011, issues facing Lindridge/Martin Manor included: